-As part of our post, “The Art of the Setup Sheet”, we ran a survey to see how shops were approaching their Setup Sheets.
-Here are the results:
+In conjunction with our article, “The Art of the Setup Sheet”, we conducted a survey to gain insights on how various shops were managing their Setup Sheets.
+Here’s what we found out:

 How Are Your Setup Sheets Delivered?

 – 33% make them available on computer or tablet

 Frankly, I was surprised and impressed to see such a high percentage online.

 – 60% using office software such as MS Word or Excel

 – 20% are handwritten on a standard form